troubleshoot-codacy/codacy-eslint/README.md

 ---
   **NOTE**
   Before adding a plugin to the Codacy UI, make sure it has widespread use and is actively maintained.
 Otherwise, installing it as described in point `1` can be enough for users using configuration files.
+  -
+  can I test?

+  * something
+    - else

 ---
 3.  \[Plugins only\] If the plugin has descriptions for rules on GitHub, reference them